BoChen-Ye/OpenSoCFabric/README.md

 - Because it need more time to simulate.
 E.g. 3x3 NoC need 10 minutes in SW simulation and 4x4 NoC need 30 minutes in SW simulation.

 ## File Content
+**allocator.scala:**

+**arbiter.scala:** define RRarbiter(round robin) and RRarbiter with priority.

+**example.scala:** no content.

 **main.scala:** define all option.

+**regfile.scala:** define a register file used by the router to store head flit information to perform allocation and routing while the head flit itself resides in the input queue.

+**routingfunction.scala:** define two routing algrithm.
+DOR for Mesh and FlatFly.

+**switch.scala:** define a mux-based crossbar of variable inputs and outputs.

 **toplevel.scala:** define toplevel class.